 5. In interactions with loved ones, regularly let them know they’re appreciated.
 A simple remark like “I’m really grateful for X” or “Thank you so much” can make the world of difference.
 This is especially effective in a long-term relationship or friendship when there’s real scope for taking one another for granted.

 6. When someone tells you about the goals they’re meeting on the road to achieving a dream, affirm them by saying something like “I’m so impressed by how far you’ve come”.
 This will be especially gratefully received when the person is struggling or doing something that takes a long time (e.g. weight loss or a protracted course of study).

-7. Maintain steady eye contact with any person you speak to, and make sure you don’t look away more than once during the conversation.
+7. Maintain steady eye contact with any person you speak to.
+Make sure you don’t look away more than once during the conversation.
 This shows that you’re confident (which makes you attractive), signals honesty, and facilitates a sense of shared understanding.

 8. Adopt an open posture, as this instantly makes you more likeable.
 In other words, relax you muscles (including your jaw), open your arms and legs, let your shoulders drop, and don’t put a barrier up between you (e.g. by folding your arms or holding a cushion).
 Discover what other power poses project happiness that could help your overall wellbeing, click here now.

 10. Consider your tone of voice.
-A slower pace is proven to make people seem more likeable (within reason, of course)—especially if you’re talking slightly more slowly than your conversation partner.
-In addition, use your voice to put emphasis on emotional responses, which makes you seem more animated and interesting.
+A slower pace is proven to make people seem more likeable (within reason, of course).
+This is especially effective if you’re talking slightly more slowly than your conversation partner.
+In addition, use your voice to put emphasis on emotional responses.
+This can make you seem more animated and interesting.

 11. Keep your face lively in conversation!
 If you’re entertained, shocked, intrigued or amused, let it show.
 An expressive face shows interest and makes you feel charismatic, especially when combined with hand gestures.
 If you never physically react to others, you can come across as lacking both interest and empathy.